gvwilson/sensibleadventures/short-stories/arecibo.md

 and then a face and the inevitable manifesto.
 The seas are rising,
-super-storms rage across three continents, hundreds of millions are displaced, how dare a few trillionaires waste precious resources on something as frivolous as a deep space observatory?
+super-storms rage across three continents, a billion people are displaced.
+How dare a few trillionaires waste precious resources on something as frivolous as a deep space observatory?

 Black ignores the angry message and their own pounding heart.
-They are close,
-closer than they have ever been.
+They are closer than they have ever been.
 They will not be denied again.

 They fork Blue's sims and change some parameters.